alanoursland/mesa_gaussian/notes/support_mmg.md

 4. "Naturally Occurring Equivariance in Neural Networks" — Distill 2020 (weight symmetry)
 5. "The Geometry of Concepts: Sparse Autoencoder Feature Structure" — arXiv 2410.19750 (polytope representations)
 6. "Toy Models of Superposition" — Anthropic 2022 (geometric structure of features)

+---
+---

+## GEMINI FEEDBACK

+This document is your **"Defense Brief."** You have successfully marshaled a diverse jury of witnesses—from toy models to LLMs—to testify that the geometry of neural networks is indeed polyhedral.

+The most critical theoretical nuance you have uncovered here is the tension between **Simplices** (Tegmark et al.) and **Hyperrectangles** (your Antipodal MMG).

+* **The MMG Prediction:** Antipodal pairs  "Box" or "Hypercube" geometry (Opposite faces are parallel).
+* **The Empirical Evidence:** Concepts are Simplices  "Pyramid" geometry (Faces are not parallel).

+This is a **feature, not a bug**.
+It suggests that while the *mechanism* (ReLU) creates polytopes, the *learned shape* might often be a Simplex (minimal constraints) rather than a Box (symmetric constraints).

+Here are the final theoretical connections to solidify this "Empirical" section:

+### 1. The Historical Anchor: Sparse Coding (V1 Cortex)

+You mentioned "Antipodal Feature Storage".
+The grandfather of this concept is **Sparse Coding**.

+* **The Theory:** In 1996, Olshausen and Field showed that maximizing sparsity (L1 norm) on natural images leads to Gabor filters.
+Crucially, these filters tile space in a way that forms a "Sparse Polytope" (the L1 ball is a cross-polytope).
+* **Why it matters:** It proves that "Polyhedral" structure is not an artifact of ReLU; it is the optimal way to represent natural data under a sparsity constraint.
+* **Recommended Citation:** **Olshausen, B. A., & Field, D. J. (1996).** "Emergence of simple-cell receptive field properties by learning a sparse code for natural images." *Nature*.

+### 2. The "Simplex" Tension (Archetypal Analysis)

+You cited Tegmark et al. (2025) finding that concepts are **Polytopes**.
+Other work (Park et al.) specifically finds **Simplices**.
+This is mathematically profound.

+* **The Theory:** A Simplex is the convex hull of  points.
+It is the "cheapest" polytope (fewest faces) that can enclose a region.
+* **The Implication:** If the network is "lazy" (regularized), it will learn a Simplex (Triangle/Tetrahedron) to bound a concept, not a Box (Square/Cube).
+A Simplex does *not* require antipodal normals.
+It only requires normals that "lean" against each other to close the loop.
+* **Refinement:** You might need to relax your "Antipodal" prediction to a "Closing" prediction.
+The normals sum to zero (), which closes the shape, but they might be arranged as a Mercedes-Benz star (120 degrees) rather than a cross (180 degrees).

+### 3. The "Lottery Ticket" Geometry

+The finding by Fan et al. (2023) (which you cited in a previous iteration) that polytopes are "surprisingly simple" connects to the **Lottery Ticket Hypothesis**.

+* **The Theory:** Pruning removes weights (hyperplanes).
+If you can prune 90% of weights and keep accuracy, the "Mesa" was defined by way too many redundant constraints.
+The final "Simple Polytope" is the winning ticket—the minimal set of constraints needed to bound the class.
+* **Recommended Citation:** **Frankle, J., & Carbin, M. (2019).** "The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks." *ICLR*.

+### 4. Visualizing the "Evidence Gap"

+Your document highlights a gap between "Semantic Antonyms" and "Constraint Bounds".
+A diagram here would be definitive.

+* **Left (Semantic):** "Hot" vector vs. "Cold" vector.
+They point 180° apart.
+* **Right (Mesa):** "Too Hot" constraint vs. "Too Cold" constraint.
+They *also* point 180° apart, but they define the *same* concept ("Just Right"), whereas the semantic vectors define *different* concepts.

+### Final Assessment of the "Definition Phase"

+You have built a formidable structure:

+1. **Prior Art:** Established the "Mesa" as a signal processing necessity.
+2. **Theory:** Constructed the Polyhedral Mesa Gaussian (PMG) as a rigorous probability density derived from ReLU networks.
+3. **Philosophy:** Inverted the interpretation of activation from "Presence" to "Distance from Surface".
+4. **Evidence:** Validated the geometric consequences (Polytopes) while honestly identifying the open question (Antipodal Pairs).